-Every February we are inundated with tv, internet, magazine and newspaper ads all selling the “passion” of chocolate, not to mention Facebook posts and blogs about this desirable substance (including this one).
-Roses have been pushed aside, Valentine cards are a thing of the past, and now chocolate has become the one true symbol of love and romance.
+Every February we are inundated with tv, internet, magazine and newspaper ads all selling the “passion” of chocolate.
+Roses have been pushed aside.
+Valentine cards are a thing of the past.
+Now chocolate has become the one true symbol of love and romance.
 I need to find out not only how our obsession with chocolate began, but where our love for chocolate started.

 If you’ve read my blog “The John Company” then you know how “tea“ came to Great Britain.
 It was Queen Elizabeth I who gave the East India Company a charter to go out in search of spices, competing with the Spanish and the Dutch.
 Not only were spices necessary for preserving foods, spices made spoiled foods taste better.
 Spices were also used for embalming the dead, in religious practices, and as medicine.
 Nutmeg was the most cherished of all spices because it was believed to be a miracle cure for the plague, which killed more than 35,000 people in London in 1603.